NetoECommerce/App-Tutorial/README.md

 In the above we're setting up a route at `/history` and returning orders that we're fetching from the Neto API.

-For the purpose of this tutorial we simply check the origin of the request to determine what store the orders need to be retrieved for.
-In a production environment you should opt for a more secure method of determining what orders to return.
+For the purpose of this tutorial we simply check the origin of the request to determine what store the orders need to be retrieved from.
+In a production environment you should opt for a more secure method of determining which orders to return.

 We use Redis to cache the orders fetched from the Neto API for a day to limit the number of requests the add-on is making to the API.
-You should review our best practices to understand what measures you should be taking at minimum.
+You should review our best practices to understand what measures to take to comply.

 Open your sandbox store in your browser.
 Open the console in developer tools and run the following: